 We also run a number of extra-curricular clubs to encourage wider participation.
 Where appropriate, the cost to individual pupils to attend these clubs is met through the Pupil Premium.

 We are also an active member of the LOGOS (Lowton and Golborne Schools) Sports Cluster.
 This organisation is made up from a group of primary and high schools working together to improve the sporting experiences for primary aged children in the local area.
 The cluster aims to provide children with the opportunity to represent their school in sporting festivals and competitions against other schools.
 All children attend a term's worth of weekly swimming sessions in Years 2, 3 and 4 before being assessed against the following criteria in Year 6:

 How is the money being spent this year?

-We have invested £7,500 in our partnership with The P.E.
+We have invested £10,760 in our partnership with The P.E.
 Academy.
-We have further invested £2,500 in 'Real P.E.'

-The PE Subject Leader has been allocated £500 to invest in PE equipment.
 This will provide funding that can be specifically targeted at areas for development highlighted in the subject leader’s evaluation of their subject.